All Episodes

 But it's yours.

-Now we're talking in this case, it's about standard ordinary operating procedure, doctor visits and so we're not talking about catastrophic injuries.
+You spend it as you need it When medical events come up, and we're talking in this case, it's about standard ordinary operating procedure, doctor visits, and so we're not talking about catastrophic injuries.

-But every day, commonplace, doctor visits, hospital treatments, so forth, handled by your health savings account.
+But every day, commonplace doctor visits, hospital treatments, so forth, handled by your health savings account.

-Thereby motivating you to do things, two things, not spend it all on medicine, because people are spending a lot more on their health than they actually need to be.
+And whatever you don't spend, you get to keep and use however you wish, thereby motivating you to do thing, two things, not spend it all on medicine, because people are spending a lot more on their health than they actually need to be.

-Just like anybody else trying to sell you anything.
+They'll have to have a price that's attractive to you, just like anybody else trying to sell you anything.

-There might even be sales someday on health care if this system were ever implemented.
+There might even be sales someday on healthcare if this system were ever implemented.

-But the point is you're in charge of it.
+But the point is, you're in charge of it.

 And until we reach the point where the consumer has a direct relationship with his health care in terms of cost and expense, we're never going to get costs down.